SmartlyDressedGames/Unturned-Docs/items/gun-asset.rst

 If an "View" GameObject is added, the camera will use its position when aiming down sights if a sight attachment has not been attached to the gun.

 When a gun can accept more than one type of magazine caliber, it may be desirable to have the position of the magazine attachment depend on its caliber ID.
 Add a child to the "Magazine" GameObject, named "Caliber_#".
 For example, adding "Caliber_1" would cause magazine attachments using caliber ID 1 to use that position instead of the "Magazine" GameObject's position.
+(This is supported for the other attachment types as well.)

 Additional Setup for Bows
 :::::::::::::::::::::::::